 We are now accepting proposals twice a year.
 Our first round has closed.
-Our next open call will begin January 7, 2019.
-Please visit our SlideRoom page to submit your Documentary Fund application.
+Our next open call takes place Monday, February 15, 2021 at 12 AM PST through Monday, March 15, 2021 at 11:59 PST.
+Please visit our Submittable page to submit your Documentary Fund application.

 To be eligible, applicants must meet the following criteria:

 - Applicant must hold artistic, budgetary and editorial control and must own the copyright of the proposed project.